 Courts can sometimes infer materiality from law enforcement's actions.
 For example, the fact that the state normally preserves the type of evidence that it destroyed in the defendant's case may show that the evidence was material.
 Similarly, the government testing, using, or intending to test or use the evidence provides a strong indication that it recognized the importance of that evidence.

 Proving bad faith is tough.
 It's not enough that government actors were careless or negligent with the evidence—the defendant must show willful, deceitful, or malicious intent.
-The government failing to follow standard procedures when it lost or destroyed evidence can support an inference of bad faith.
+The government's failure to follow standard procedures when it lost or destroyed evidence may support an inference of bad faith.
 An example of bad faith is an officer throwing away a fingerprint sample showing that someone other than the defendant committed the crime.

-There are several possible remedies for defendants who learn during trial that the state violated the duty to preserve evidence.
+There are several possible remedies for defendants who learn during the trial that the state violated the duty to preserve evidence.
 They can ask the court to suppress related evidence, exclude or limit testimony about the missing evidence, or dismiss the case.
-If the missing evidence doesn't surface until after a conviction, overturning the conviction and obtaining a new trial on appeal are possible.
+If the missing evidence doesn't surface until after a conviction, overturning the conviction and obtaining a new trial on appeal are possible remedies.